physiozoo/physiozoo.github.io/docs/sections/tutorials/pz_installation.rst

 Installing PhysioZoo
 ====================

 ``PhysioZoo-UI`` can be run from Matlab or be installed as a standalone application.
+If you do not need the graphic user interface then you can directly download the hrv source code (``mhrv`` toolbox).
 The current version was tested for Matlab 2016a and above running on Windows.

 PhysioZoo ``mhrv`` (source code) toolbox
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~